sreitich/sreitich.github.io/_posts/2025-3-15-cone-trace.markdown

 If the length of the trace is greater than this distance (which we named `LengthAtAngle`), we'll filter it out.

-And with our filtering done, our function is complete!
+Now, with our filtering done, our function is complete!
 We've performed a trace encompassing our cone, and removed any results that go outside of it.

 ### Debugging